apache/beam/website/www/site/content/en/documentation/ml/runinference-metrics.md

 * `num_inferences`: Represents the total number of elements passed to `run_inference()`.

-* `inference_batch_latency_micro_secs_MEAN`: Represents the average time it takes to perform inference across all batches of examples, measured in microseconds.
+* `inference_batch_latency_micro_secs_MEAN`: Represents the average time taken to perform inference across all batches of examples, measured in microseconds.

 * `inference_request_batch_size_COUNT`: Represents the total number of samples across all batches of examples (created from `beam.BatchElements`) to be passed to `run_inference()`.